As I mention on my contact page, I believe that you need to use different methods at different times in order to be a successful investor.

 Again, relying on the dividend growth investor website, these are the things you should be looking at when selecting your dividend stock.

-For more in-depth information, such as how high is a high return on equity, check out the Dividend Growth Investor's post on metrics:
+For more in-depth information, such as how "high" is a high return on equity, check out the Dividend Growth Investor's post on the 5 metrics of Successful Dividend Investing

 And yes, it does sound like a lot of work, and that is because it IS a lot of work.
 But my site is about saving you time.
 So here are three filters you can use to screen potential dividend stocks before you ever start digging through their data.